omarzatarain/extortion/README.md

 ## INSTRUCTIONS

-Download the Visual Studio Project and/or run the Python file "ExtortionREVIEW.py" and the input files  "datav2.xlsx" and "gold_standard.xlsx".
+Download the Visual Studio Project and run the Python file "ExtortionREVIEW.py" and the input files  "datav2.xlsx" and "gold_standard.xlsx".
 The output files will be produced after the following steps

 The process contains the following steps: